xavier-lessage/privacy-preserving-federated-learning/README.md

 - ``verify_chain(chain, previous_state)``: Method that verifies that the specified ``chain`` respects the consensus.
 The ``previous_state`` is the state of the previous block.
 - ``self.block_generation``: Specified in the constructor, this is a thread object that will produce the blocks respecting the consensus.
+- ``self.genesis``: Genesis block that will be the first block of every node using this consensus.

 ### Custom Timer
 The whole project is based on a custom timer.
 Each node possess its own ``CustomTimer``.
 At each control step of one robot, the timer is incremented by 1.